Pat Novak, for Hire: Episode guide

 A priest asks to meet with Pat.
 When Pat is at the church, a shot is fired and – believe it or not – trouble ensues.

 2023 revival

-Once the original episodes had lapses into the public domain, a tongue-in-cheek five-episode revival entitled Pat Novak 4 Hire 2024 was released in 2023.
+Once the original episodes had lapsed into the public domain, a tongue-in-cheek five-episode revival entitled Pat Novak 4 Hire 2024 was released in 2023.
 Sigue Hoffman voiced a female version of Pat.